ggxchain/ggxnode/README.md

 # GGX Chain node set-up

+**Detailed production setup can be found in** [Documentation Repository](https://github.com/ggxchain/documentation/blob/main/src/sydney-testnet/validator-guides/how-to-setup-a-validator-node.md) **or** [Official Documentation Portal](https://docs.ggxchain.io/)

+For instant non-production deployment with docker-compose please follow steps in [Docker Compose Documentation](https://github.com/ggxchain/ggxnode/tree/main/docker-compose)

+**WARNING:** *Information below this point is dedicated for developers only and can lag behind the resources mentioned above or be to far in the future.*

 ## 1. Clone repo

 To get started download this repository and navigate to `ggxnode` folder, e.g.: